cognitedata/cdp-spark-datasource/README.md

 - `type`: *REQUIRED* The Cognite Data Fusion resource type.
 See below for more information.
 - `maxRetries`: The maximum number of retries to be made when a request fails.
 The default value is 10.
 - `limit`: The number of items to fetch for this resource type to create the DataFrame.
 Note that this is different from the SQL `SELECT * FROM ...
 LIMIT 1000` limit.
-This option specifies the limit for the items to be fetched from the data fusion, *before* filtering and other transformations are applied to limit the number of results.
+This option specifies the limit for the items to be fetched from CDF, *before* filtering and other transformations are applied to limit the number of results.
 - `batchSize`: Maximum number of items to read/write per API call.
-- `baseUrl`: Set the prefix to be used for all CDP API calls.
+- `baseUrl`: Set the prefix to be used for all CDF API calls.
 The default is https://api.cognitedata.com

 ### Reading

-To read from CDP resource types you need to provide two things: an API-key and the resource type.
+To read from CDF resource types you need to provide two things: an API-key and the resource type.
 To read from a table you should also specify the database name and table name.

 ### Writing

-There are two ways you can use cdp-spark-datasource to write to CDP: using `insertInto` or using the `save` function.
+There are two ways you can use cdp-spark-datasource to write to CDF: using `insertInto` or using the `save` function.
 - `insertInto` - will check that all fields are present and in the correct order, and can be more convenient when working with Spark SQL tables.
 - `save` - will give you control over how to handle potential collisions with existing data,